 - 1/4 cup chocolate chips (dairy free for vegan option)

 - ½ cup dried cranberries or raisins

-- 1 cup seeds or nuts (your choice; I do a mixture of sunflower seed, pumpkin seeds and hemp seeds)
+- 1 cup seeds (your choice; I do a mixture of sunflower seed, pumpkin seeds and hemp seeds and shredded coconut)

 - Preheat oven to 350 degrees F.